Battle of Okehazama: Battle

 Nobunaga led his men in person from Kiyosu via Atsuta Shrine to a fortified temple called Zenshō-ji, a short distance away from Okehazama, on the other side of the Tōkaidō road.

-In order to bluff any Imagawa scouts, Nobunaga ordered his men to set up numerous flags and banners around the Zenshō-ji to give the appearance of a much larger force.
+To bluff any Imagawa scouts, Nobunaga ordered his men to set up numerous flags and banners around the Zenshō-ji to give the appearance of a much larger force.

 The actual sequence of events of the Battle of Okehazama has been much embellished by legend and is historically unclear.
-Traditionally it has been held that due to the vast discrepancy in numbers, on June 12, Nobunaga and his men secreted themselves into position in an area known as Kamagatani on the other side of the Imagawa’s main camp, the Oda forces made a flanking maneuver and attacked the Imagawa army at Dengaku-hazama from the north.
-However, due to familiarity of the Oda forces with the terrain and Nobunaga's propensity for aggressive tactics, many modern historians theorize that the attack was actually a frontal assault on Yoshimoto's camp, either by design or by accident.
+Traditionally it has been held that the vast discrepancy in numbers caused Nobunaga and his men on June 12 to secrete themselves in an area known as Kamagatani on the other side of the Imagawa main camp, and the Oda forces made a flanking maneuver and attacked the Imagawa army at Dengaku-hazama from the north.
+However, familiarity of the Oda forces with the terrain and Nobunaga's propensity for aggressive tactics make many modern historians theorize that the attack was actually a frontal assault on Yoshimoto's camp, either by design or by accident.

 In any event, the Imagawa army was caught by surprise.
 The Imagawa were celebrating their recent easy victories, and as the afternoon was very hot, many had removed their armor.
 Using a thunderstorm to mask their movements, the Oda troops struck hard at the heart of the Imagawa camp, which was in a narrow valley.
 The surprise attack caused a panic and the Imagawa troops broke ranks and many attempted to flee.

 Imagawa Yoshimoto, unaware of what was transpiring, heard the noise and emerged from his tent shouting at his men to quit their drunken revelry and return to their posts.
 By the time he realized, moments later, that the samurai before him were not his own, it was too late to organize a defense.
 Yoshimoto was not, as is popularly believed, killed in his war camp.
-Yoshimoto and his men quickly abandoned their camp and fled to where the fighting was taking place.
+Yoshimoto and his men quickly abandoned their camp and fled to the fighting that was taking place.

 Yoshimoto was attacked by Mōri Shinsuke and Hattori Koheita.
-Yoshimoto, Munenobu, and Naomori engaged them in melee, and parried their initial attack.
-Yoshimoto is said to have fought off one attack by the spear wielding Mori Shinsuke, cutting through the Oda samurai’s spear, and into the man’s knee.
-He was then tackled by a second Oda samurai, Hattori Koheita, who promptly took the generals’ head.
+Yoshimoto, Munenobu, and Naomori engaged them in melee and parried their initial attack.
+Yoshimoto is said to have fought off one attack by the spear wielding Mori Shinsuke, cutting through the Oda samurai's spear, and into the man's knee.
+He was then tackled by a second Oda samurai, Hattori Koheita, who promptly took the general's head.

 With their leader and all but two of the senior officers killed, the remaining Imagawa troops either surrendered or fled.